Oliver-RC/DjangoBookings/README.md

   - The site is made up of an initial home page, menu page, book now page, newsletter page, blog page, register page, log in page and my bookings page for logged in users.
   - Each page only has the relevant content expected in order to keep the site simple to understand.
 Every page is in a consistant style, format and layout aiding usability.
   - Bootstrap grid layout system has been used to create a responsive site.
+  - Layout design of each page:
     1. Navigation bar at the top with page title to the left and page links to the right.
     2. Rotational uber image under the navigation bar for inspiriation and reaffirming to the user it is a restaurant site.
     3. Title of the page and paragraph of text advising the user of the page and its use.
     4. Core content of the page.
-    3. Social media footer at the bottom.
+    5. Social media footer at the bottom.
-    4. Consistant colour scheme throughout each page specifically on the header / nav bar, page link buttons and footer.
+    6. Consistant colour scheme throughout each page specifically on the header / nav bar, page link buttons and footer.

  ### Colour Scheme
   - Colour scheme of the site designed using: https://coolors.co/